Find out how an apprenticeship can help you grow your business. Choose from employing new staff or upskilling your existing staff.

 Your apprentice must:

-• Have 20% off the job training which can be achieved in different ways e.g. shadowing, attendance at conferences.
-The off the job training must take place during paid time, but can be accumulated up-front such as an induction period.
+• have 20% off the job training.
+This can be achieved in different ways, such as shadowing or attending conferences.
+The off the job training must take place during paid time, but can be accumulated up front such as an induction period.

-• Complete an end-point assessment.
-They vary in type, but could take the form of an interview, presentation or multiple choice quiz.
+• complete an end-point assessment.
+This could be an interview, presentation or multiple-choice quiz.

-• Apprentices are paid by the employer and are entitled to paid holiday and sickness benefit.
+• be paid by the employer and are entitled to paid holiday and sickness benefit.
 Employers are not required to pay NIC for apprentices under the age of 25.

-• Apprentices are in a training situation and will require mentoring and support during the term of the agreed apprenticeship.
+• receive mentoring and support during the term of the agreed apprenticeship.

 What type of work?

-• New staff, identify the job role most useful to your organisation
+• new staff members.
+This would involve identifying the job role most useful to your organisation.

-• Upskilling existing staff, giving an employee the opportunity to obtain new skills and a qualification
+• existing staff members.
+This includes upskilling and giving a current employee the opportunity to develop new skills and a qualification.

-Support and advice before starting the process can be obtained from the Apprenticeships Norfolk Network team based at Norfolk County Council.
+Get support and advice before starting the process from the Apprenticeships Norfolk Network team based at Norfolk County Council.
 Contact them at apprenticeships@norfolk.gov.uk or 0344 800 8024.

 First step

-Explore the Institute for Apprenticeships website which gives a range of information.
+Explore the Institute for Apprenticeships website which gives more information.

 What type of qualification or training?

-• identify the most appropriate standard to meet the needs of the job role.
-Search the Apprenticeship Standards on the Institute for Apprenticeships website:
+Identify the most appropriate standard to meet the needs of the job role.
+Search the Apprenticeship Standards on the Institute for Apprenticeships website and decide what level of qualification is most appropriate.
+Level 2 is equivalent to GCSE, and Level 3 is equivalent to A-level.

 Name Level Educational level